Affecting the job market

 You probably never thought of the Fed the last time you updated your resume.
 But the Fed is thinking of you.
-At every meeting, the FOMC considers labor market data as they make decisions aimed at lowering the unemployment rate to about 5.5 percent or 6 percent.
-They look at numbers such as payroll changes, hiring, the labor force participation rate and duration of unemployment.
+At every meeting, monetary policymakers consider labor market data as they make decisions aimed at achieving maximum employment.

 "That increases aggregate demand.
 Then businesses are producing more and they need to hire more workers," he says.
-"That in turn leads to a better labor market and lower unemployment rate."
+"That, in turn, leads to a better labor market and lower unemployment rate."